5 Major Events that Led to the American Revolutionary War

 London’s goal was to recoup a bit of the fortune it had spent defending the American colonists during the French and Indian War (1754-1763) and the Seven Years’ War (1756-1763).
 It turned out that the British Parliament and British Crown (i.e. King George III) gravely underestimated the resolve of their American colonies.
 The protests and public sabotage of British government officials and goods of the mid-1760s are what culminated into an all-out Revolutionary War in 1775.

 Below World History Edu takes a quick look at the 5 major events that led to the American Revolution.

 The mid-1760s were very challenging times for Britain’s King George III and his British Parliament.
 The British Crown was neck deep in debt due to the Seven Years’ War it had waged against France and its Native American allies.
 With the ending of the war, the American colonies expected the British Crown to ease the tax burden on them, not increase it.

 Under the leadership of Prime Minister George Grenville, the British government began clamping down on smuggled goods into the colonies.
-Grenville’s intension was to raise more revenue from the American ports.
+Grenville’s intention was to raise more revenue at the American ports.
 Therefore he pushed for the passage of acts such as the Sugar Act and the Stamp Act.
 The latter act, which was passed in March, 1765, imposed taxes on numerous commercial and official activities across the colonies.
-Increased taxes (on almanacs, newspapers, contracts, playing cards and others) simply did not sit well with the American colonies, who up until that time was slightly autonomous as they had a huge say on the kind and amount of taxes they would have.
+Increased taxes (on almanacs, newspapers, contracts, playing cards and others) simply did not sit well with the American colonies, who up until that time were slightly autonomous as they had a huge say on the kind and amount of taxes they would have.